Christianity in the 1st century: Holy Kiss

 Instituted in the New Testament, in the early Church, "the verbal exchange of 'peace' with a kiss appears to be a Christian innovation, there being no clear example in pre-Christian literature."
 The Holy Kiss was thus followed as a Christian teaching, not a cultural practice.
-The early Christian apologist Tertullian wrote that before leaving a house, Christians are to give the Holy Kiss and say "peace to this house".
+The early Christian apologist Tertullian wrote that before leaving a house, Christians are to give the Holy Kiss and say "peace to this house."
 In early Christianity, "the kiss was shared in conjunction with the benedictions at the conclusion of worship services" though it soon "became associated with the Eucharist" and thus "its location during the worship service moved forward in time to the celebration of Communion."
 The Holy Kiss was seen as an essential part of preparing to partaking in the Eucharist:

 Peace, reconciliation, and unity were the very essence of the church's life; without them communion would have been a sham.
 Bestowed by the Spirit and experienced in prayer, their liturgical expression—which pointed forward to the eucharist—was the holy kiss.

 For the early Christians, the Holy Kiss "was associated with the peace and unity given by the Holy Spirit to the congregation."
 To guard against any abuse of this form of salutation, women and men were required to sit separately, and the kiss of peace was given only by women to women and by men to men, with closed mouths.
 Apostolic Tradition specified with regard to catechumens: "When they have prayed they shall not give the kiss of peace for their kiss is not yet holy" (18:3).
 As such, the Holy Kiss was distinguished as a ritual only to be partaken of by baptized Christians, with catechumens and non-Christians not being greeted this way (18:4).

 Headcovering

-Christianity in the 1st century continued the practice of female Christian headcovering (from the age of puberty onward), with early Christian apologist Tertullian referencing and stating "So, too, did the Corinthians themselves understand [Paul].
+Christianity in the 1st century continued the practice of female Christian headcovering (from the age of puberty onward), with early Christian apologist Tertullian referencing and stating, "So, too, did the Corinthians themselves understand [Paul].
 In fact, at this day the Corinthians do veil their virgins.
 What the apostles taught, their disciples approve."
 Hippolytus of Rome specified the type of veil: "And let all the women have their heads covered with an opaque cloth, not with a veil of thin linen, for this is not a true covering."

 Footwashing

 The early Christian apologist Tertullian recorded that footwashing was a regular part of early Christian worship.
-Footwashing was done with a basin "of water for the saints' feet" and a "linen towel".
+Footwashing was done with a basin "of water for the saints' feet" and a "linen towel."
 Being commanded in John 13, footwashing done in the imitation of Jesus was a rite encouraged by Origen.
-The early Church Father Clement of Alexandria linked the new sandals given by to Prodigal Son with feetwashing, describing "non-perishable shoes that are only fit to be worn by those who have had their feet washed by Jesus, the Teacher and Lord."
+The early Church Father Clement of Alexandria linked the new sandals given to the Prodigal Son with feetwashing and described "non-perishable shoes that are only fit to be worn by those who have had their feet washed by Jesus, the Teacher and Lord."
 The early Church thus saw footwashing to be connected to repentance, involving a spiritual cleansing by Jesus.